KevinX0/Sciencia-Ai-data-ingestion-project/README.md

 ### **Brief #1: The Community Voice — Decoding the Priorities of Our Most Influential Users**

-*   **Business Question:** Beyond the noise of all 25,000 reviews, what are the specific issues that the most engaged and influential portion of our user base agrees are most important?
+*   **Question:** Beyond the noise of all 25,000 reviews, what are the specific issues that the most engaged and influential portion of our user base agrees are most important?
 *   **Analytical Approach:** We isolated the top 1% most "thumbed-up" reviews, treating them as a proxy for community-validated feedback.
 A thematic analysis was then performed on this high-signal group.
 *   **Finding:** The feedback resonating most with the community is heavily focused on performance, recent updates, and monetization limits.
 Influential negative reviews repeatedly cite "long thinking" times and frustration with hitting a "reached limit."